 \subsection{Fusion Experiment Details}

-Here, we first describe the fusion dataset from Section~\ref{sec:fusion}, then the details of the fusion experiment set up.
+We first describe the fusion dataset from Section~\ref{sec:uci_fusion}, then the details of the fusion experiment set up.

 The fusion dataset was recorded from the DIII-D tokamak in San Diego, CA, USA, and describes the dynamics of plasma during a nuclear fusion reaction within the tokamak.
+Consent and access to use this dataset was obtained via collaborations with the Princeton Plasma Physics Lab.

 While the dataset in its raw format is a time-series of the state variables and action variables, for the purposes of a supervised learning problem to learn the dynamics of plasma, it has been re-structrued into a \textit{(state, action, next state)} format.
 Therefore, the modeling task at hand is to learn the mapping \textit{(state, action)} to \textit{(next state)}, and the UQ task is then to learn the distribution over the next state given the current state and action.

 There are 10 plasma state variables that we use both as the input state variables and the target variables.
 For the action variables, we use the power level of 8 neutral beams, which are a primary means of controlling plasma in a tokamak.
 These variables are described in Figure~\ref{tab:fusion_variables}.